Standards of Business Conduct

-Each Group company is required to maintain, as part of its books of account, a register of political donations, gifts, charitable contributions and non-commercial sponsorships made by or on behalf of the company.
-Agents, consultants and other third parties engaged on behalf of any Group company are expected to apply standards of business conduct consistent with our Standards.
+Each Group company is required to maintain, as part of its books of account, a register of political donations, gifts, community investment and non-commercial sponsorships made by or on behalf of the company.
+Agents, consultants and other third parties engaged on behalf of any Group company are expected to apply standards of business conduct consistent with our Supplier Code.

-The Audit Committee receives regular reports on whistleblowings.
-It remains satisfied that the policy and the procedures in place incorporate arrangements for the proportionate and independent investigation of matters raised and for the appropriate follow-up action.
+The Audit Committee receives regular reports on Speak Up allegations, and remains satisfied that the policy and procedures in place incorporate arrangements for the proportionate and independent investigation of matters raised and for the appropriate follow-up action.

-All Group companies have adopted our Standards of Business Conduct or local policies embodying them.
+All Group companies have adopted our Standards of Business Conduct or local policies reflecting our SoBC.
 Information on compliance with the Standards is gathered at a global level and reported quarterly to the Audit Committee.
 For more information, including compliance figures, see Our Standards of Business Conduct compliance.

 ‘The transformation is real, and we are delivering tangible change’